harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 title: Disk fill
 ---
 Disk fill is a Kubernetes pod-level chaos fault that:
-- Applies disk stress by filling up the ephemeral storage of the pod on a node.
+- Applies disk stress by filling the pod's ephemeral storage on a node.
-- Evicts the application pod when the capacity filled exceeds the pod's ephemeral storage limit.
+- Evicts the application pod if its capacity exceeds the pod's ephemeral storage limit.
 - Tests the ephemeral storage limits and ensures that the parameters are sufficient.
-- Tests the application's resiliency to disk stress/replica evictions.
+- Evaluates the application's resilience to disk stress (or replica) evictions.

 :::tip Fault execution flow chart
 ![Disk Fill](./static/images/disk-fill.png)